What to Do Algarve District (2026): The Complete Guide

 If you’re asking what to do in the Algarve in 2026, start with the essentials: choose a base (Lagos, Albufeira, Portimão, or Faro), plan at least one boat experience (Benagil Cave + the coastline), and balance your days between postcard beaches and local food spots.
 The best Algarve itinerary is simple: cliffs + water + sunsets—then a few carefully chosen towns to give the coast real character.

-Lagos & Ponta da Piedade: the Algarve postcard coast
+Lagos & Ponta da Piedade: The postcard coast

-• The Experience: Explore the clifftop trails and the famous stairs of Praia do Camilo and Praia de Dona Ana.
-These two beaches are nestled between cliffs and offer some of the calmest turquoise waters in the region.
+• The Experience: Explore the clifftop trails and the legendary wooden stairs of Praia do Camilo and Praia de Dona Ana.
+These two beaches are nestled deep between towering cliffs, offering some of the calmest, most pristine turquoise waters in the region.

-• From the Water: Taking a small traditional boat (often called saveiros) or a kayak.
-Because the rock formations are so intricate, only small vessels can navigate the narrow passages and «living rooms» carved by the ocean.
+• From the Water: Take a small traditional boat (a saveiro) or a kayak.
+Because the rock formations are so intricate, only small vessels can navigate the narrow passages and “living rooms” carved by the ocean, such as the famous “Camel Head” or the “Elephant” rocks.

 The Ria Formosa Natural Park is a completely different Algarve: a labyrinth of lagoons, channels, salt pans, and barrier islands.
 This is a protected sanctuary for wildlife, including one of the world’s largest seahorse populations.